tomaskul/tomaskul.github.io/projects/wipers.md

 <div class="video-container"><iframe src="https://www.youtube.com/embed/WwmFI0qem3g" frameborder="0" allowfullscreen></iframe></div>

-This project was a college assignment where I was tasked with going through all of the key steps of software development (design, plan, implementation & testing) and creating an educational video game based on a a particular event of WW1.
+A college project where I was tasked with following waterfall software development model and producing an educational video game based on a WW1 event.

-I chose 2<sup>nd</sup> battle of Ypres.
-Wipers (The English speaking soldier prenounciation of the town's name) is a top down shooter which aims to educate players about the events that took place during this specific battle (i.e., first mass use by Germany of poison gas on the Western Front <sup>(En.wikipedia.org, 2017)</sup> ).
+I chose 2nd battle of Ypres.
+Wipers (The English speaking soldier prenounciation of the town's name) is a top down shooter with focus on educating players about the events that took place during this battle (i.e., first mass use of poison gas by Germany on the Western Front).

-## References
-En.wikipedia.org.
-(2017).
-Second Battle of Ypres. [online] Available at: https://en.wikipedia.org/wiki/Second_Battle_of_Ypres [Accessed 6 May 2017].